CPR Summer School 2020

 Lecturers: A variety of international and national professors teach this course.
 You will get a feeling of a true international classroom.

-The online application form will be available on this web page mid-January 2019.
-The application deadline is 1 April 2019.
+The online application form is now open.
+The application deadline is 1 April 2020.

 You are enrolled at a Danish university and the course is part of your master's programme.
 Danish students must provide a pre-approval of credit transfer from their home institution upon application.

-You are an exchange student and attend the course as part of your Erasmus+ exchange semester (min.
+You are an exchange student and attend the course as part of the autumn exchange semester (min.
 3 months stay).

 All other participants (students, working professionals, etc.) must pay tuition fee according to the information below.